Al McGuire

 Alfred James McGuire (September 7, 1928 – January 26, 2001) was an American college basketball coach and broadcaster, the head coach at Marquette University from 1964 to 1977.
 He won a national championship in his final season at Marquette, and was inducted into the Naismith Memorial Basketball Hall of Fame in 1992.
 He was also well known as a longtime national television basketball broadcaster and for his colorful personality.

 Early life

-McGuire played three years of basketball at St. John's Prep, then located in Brooklyn, New York (graduated 1947), and went on to star at St. John's University (1947–1951), where he played for four years and captained the 1951 team that posted a 26–5 mark and finished third in the NIT.
+McGuire grew up in Rockaway Beach, Queens, New York.
+He played three years of basketball at St. John's Prep, then located in Brooklyn (graduated 1947), and went on to star at St. John's University (1947–1951), where he played for four years and captained the 1951 team that posted a 26–5 mark and finished third in the NIT.

 NBA career

 After college, McGuire played in the NBA, with his hometown New York Knicks for three seasons, 1951–54.
 While with the Knicks, he once famously pleaded with his coach for playing time, with this guarantee: "I can stop Cousy."
 Inserted into the lineup, McGuire then proceeded to foul the Celtics star on his next six trips down the court.

 On September 17, 1954, the Knicks traded McGuire and Connie Simmons to the Baltimore Bullets for Ray Felix and Chuck Grigsby.
 McGuire rode the bench for the Bullets, playing just 98 minutes in ten games and scoring 23 points; actually, the record books don't even credit McGuire for those numbers.
 In late November, the NBA revoked the franchise of the 3–11 (and bankrupt) Bullets, and decided to wipe Baltimore's games away as if they had never been played, along with all individual statistics.
 Several ex-Bullets (including All-Star Frank Selvy) hooked on with other NBA teams, but McGuire (who had been sidelined by a leg injury) did not, ending his playing career.